elastic/cloud-on-k8s/docs/design/0010-license-checks.md

 * Good, because it is independent of the deployment scenario chosen for the operator.
 * Bad, because it does not solve the burden of proof for commercial feature enablement.
   We would still need a copy of the actual license in all namespaces that have controllers with commericial features (currently only the global one).
-* Bad, because it does not solve the problem of trial expiry checks.
-We would still need to share additional trial or license expiry information between all parties.
+* Bad, because it would require an operator restart to update license information.

 ### Dynamically configured license and admission controller